PhilLidar-DAD/lipad-data-tools/README.md

 # lipad-data-tools
-Scripts and other utilities for LiPAD data management
+Contains scripts and other utilities for LiPAD data

+* SLDs/ - slds used by layers in LiPAD
+* preprocess_data/ - scripts used for preprocessing data before upload to Ceph storage